sspans/ladvd/README.md

 BUG REPORTS
 -----------

-Please email your bug report to sten@blinkenlights.nl.
+Please create an issue on github or email your bug report to sten@blinkenlights.nl.

 COPYRIGHT